Immersed Virtual Element Methods for Elliptic Interface Problems in Two Dimensions

 Note that functions in $Q^{\alpha_h}_h(K)$ are simply $\alpha^{-1}_h c$ with any constant $c$.
 Then, Green's theorem gives

 which yields the desired result. \end{proof}

 \begin{remark} It is highlighted that the commutative property essentially only depends on the DoFs of the IVE spaces.
 It makes the definition of IVE spaces quite flexible.
-For example, the property still holds if the IVE spaces are defined with the original interface $\Gamma$ instead of the approximate interface $\Gamma_h$. \end{remark}
+For example, the property still holds if the IVE spaces are defined with the original interface $\Gamma$ instead of the approximate interface $\Gamma_h$, if appropriate jump conditions are imposed on $\Gamma$. \end{remark}

 Here we assume higher regularity for the spaces in the continuous level so that the canonical interpolation operator $I_h^n$ and $I_h^e$ are well-defined.
-In the rest of this article, we simply denote the interpolations by $u_I$ and $\bfu_I$ if there is no confusion.
+In the rest of this article, \RG{we simply denote these interpolations by

+if there is no confusion}.
 It is possible to follow the approach in~\cite{Ern;Guermond:2017Finite,Schoberl:2001Commuting} to construct quasi-interpolation operators without extra smoothness requirement and establish the commutative property.